Home Compare DIS vs EVD.DE

 The Walt Disney Company vs CTS Eventim AG & Co.
 KGaA: Which Stock Looks Stronger in 2026?

-CTS Eventim KGaA holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-The Walt Disney Company still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+CTS Eventim KGaA leads structurally, with growth as the clearest single gap between the two profiles.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DIS: Russell 1000, EVD.DE: HDAX).